-Enhancing relevance and impact through rapid, responsive audits
+Enhancing relevance and impact through rapid, responsive investigations

 In a fast-moving, dynamic and complex world, Supreme Audit Institutions have a duty to enhance their relevance and ensure they make a positive impact to the benefit of their stakeholders.
-This can require new solutions to challenges, for example a new style of audit when traditional financial, compliance and performance audits might struggle to respond sufficiently quickly to new or emerging issues.
-Following the UK National Audit Office, the Netherlands Court of audit introduced and developed a rapid and responsive audit function.
+This can require new solutions to challenges, for example a new style of investigation when traditional financial, compliance and performance audits might struggle to respond sufficiently quickly to new or emerging issues.
+Following the UK National Audit Office, the Netherlands Court of Audit introduced and developed a rapid and responsive investigation function.

 Why do we use this method?

-This type of audit enables us to increase our adaptability, conduct research within a shorter lead time (14 weeks), respond to current or emerging issues (e.g. COVID-19) and provide facts to the public debate.
-Without the inclusion of any conclusions and/or recommendations, our focus audits allow readers to form their own opinion based on facts from our report.
-Not only do our own colleagues recognize the added value of this product, the short reports with a defined research question are also well received by the media and Members of Parliament.
+This type of investigation enables us to increase our adaptability, conduct research within a shorter lead time (14 weeks), respond to current or emerging issues (e.g. COVID-19) and provide facts to the public debate.
+Without the inclusion of any conclusions and/or recommendations, our focus investigations allow readers to form their own opinion based on facts from our report.
+Not only do our own colleagues recognize the added value of this product, the short reports with a defined investigation question are also well received by the media and Members of Parliament.

 What does this method involve?